offen/analyticstxt/draft-ring-analyticstxt.md

 Field names are case-insensitive, yet implementors SHOULD use the capitalized style used in this document for consistency.

 Field values are case-insensitive.
-Unless otherwise specified, implementors MUST refer to the allowed values given by the specification.
+Unless otherwise specified, implementors MUST refer to the allowed values for a field given by the specification.

 ### Author {#author-field}